Ryzer58/Rover_project/Project_notes.md

 Chasis - 3D printed Chassis, or use a pre-built frame.
 This origionally intended to be used with a rack and pinion system but will be adapted to support differential drive as the next milestone.
-Camera - Trusty Webcam (3mp), although any usb camera or Pi camera module if using the Raspberry
+Camera -  USB Trusty Webcam(3mp).
+If using the Pi then we have the option of using the dedicated camera.
-Adafruit Servo/PWM Shield - If using just an SBC on its own, it may have limited PWM capable like the Pcduino2 then it is best to have external hadware to control any attached Servos.
+Adafruit Servo/PWM Shield or HAT (optional) - SBC's tend to have a a limited number of PWM channels or as I found out on the Pcduino 2 it has limitated capabilities therefore this hand for Servo which require precise timmings.
+It uses a PCA9685 which communicates over I2C.

-The Shield is communicated with via I2C.
+Software:

-Software notes:
+Flask web server - This is still a WIP, we currently have a working control interface with integrated camera feed.
+What still needs to be done is including a proper feedback mechanism which retruns the throttle power level and servo position.
-Flask web server - (WIP, currently has a basic working interface) Arduino IDE
+Arduino IDE
 Adafruit Blinka/Circuitpython - Makes it easy to interface with external components Adafruit Servo kit - A library to allow us to interface with our servos